Strasbourg Study Abroad Program

-Pack for any kind of weather be it cold and very warm, there is little climate control in Europe.
+- Pack for any kind of weather.
+It can be cold or warm, wet or dry, and there is little climate control in Europe.

-Read a travel book, everyone seemed to love Rick Steve's.
-It's great to touch base with other students going so you each may bring a different book.
+- Read a travel book, such as a Rick Steves travel guide.
+It's a good idea to contact other students so you each may bring a different book.
 That creates a mini library and you have the benefit of reading different accounts as well as reading about different cities.
 Of course, e-books are light to pack!

-- Be nice and appreciative to the cafeteria and the dorm staff.
+- Be nice and appreciative to the Foyer staff.
+They will return the kindness.

-Take tons of pictures.
+- Take tons of pictures.
 You'll be glad you did.
-There is an inexpensive place to buy film by the Gallerie de Lafayette.
+Bring an extra memory card.

-Thank God for your adventure and realize how amazing this opportunity is for you.
+- Thank God for your adventure and realize how amazing this opportunity is for you.
 Before you know it, you will be back in the USA and it will be all over.
 But you will always have the memories.